grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 #### Controlling the dsp  ####

 The **FAUSTFLOAT* zone** element is the primary connection point between the control interface and the dsp code.
-The compiled dsp Faust code will give access to all internal control value addresses used by the dsp code by calling the approriate **addButton**, **addNumEntry** etc. methods (depending of what is described in the original Faust DSP source code).
+The compiled dsp Faust code will give access to all internal control value addresses used by the dsp code by calling the approriate **addButton**, **addVerticalSlider**, **addNumEntry** etc. methods (depending of what is described in the original Faust DSP source code).

 The control/UI code keeps those addresses, and will typically change their pointed values each time a control value in the dsp code has to be changed.
 On the dsp side, all control values are "sampled" once at the beginning of the **dsp::compute** method, so that to keep the same value during the entire audio buffer.
 Since writing/reading the **FAUSTFLOAT* zone** element is atomic, there is no need of complex synchronization mechanism between the writer (controller) and the reader (the Faust dsp object).
-Look as how the **fslider0** field of the previously **mydsp** displayed C++ class is used in the **mydsp::compute** method.
+Look as how the **fslider0** field of the previously **mydsp** displayed C++ class is used in the **mydsp::compute** method, and how its value is read and kept in a local variable, before entering the actual sample computation loop.

 #### Active widgets ####

 Active widgets are graphical elements that control a parameter value.
 They are initialized with the widget name and a pointer to the linked value.
-The widget currently considered are Button, CheckButton, VerticalSlider, HorizontalSlider and NumEntry.
+The widget currently considered are **Button**, **CheckButton**, **VerticalSlider**, **HorizontalSlider** and **NumEntry**.
 A GUI architecture must implement a method **addxxx(const char* name, FAUSTFLOAT* zone, ...)** for each active widget.
 Additional parameters are available to Slider and NumEntry: the init value, the min and max values and the step.

 #### Passive widgets ####

 Passive widgets are graphical elements that reflect values.
 Similarly to active widgets, they are initialized with the widget name and a pointer to the linked value.
-The widget currently considered are HorizontalBarGraph and VerticalBarGraph.
+The widget currently considered are **HorizontalBarGraph** and **VerticalBarGraph**.
 A UI architecture must implement a method **addxxx(const char* name, FAUSTFLOAT* zone, ...)** for each passive widget.
 Additional parameters are available, depending on the passive widget type.

 #### Widgets layout ####